ClimateCompatibleGrowth/Geo-X/README.md

 These hexagons are provided in the repository for the illustrative case study of Namibia.
 To analyse a different area of interest, the hexagon file needs to be changed, but needs to follow the logic of the one provided.

-A full walkthrough on making these hexagons, including tools to create them, are available in the [GeoH2-data-prep](https://github.com/ClimateCompatibleGrowth/GeoH2-data-prep) repository.
+A full walkthrough on making these hexagons, including tools to create them, are available in the [Geo-X-data-prep](https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep) repository.
 The hexagon file needs to have the following attributes:

   - waterbody_dist: Distance to selected waterbodies in area of interest
   - waterway_dist: Distance to selected waterways in area of interest
   - ocean_dist: Distance to ocean coastline
-  - grid_dist: Distance to transmission network
   - road_dist: Distance to road network
   - theo_pv: Theoretical potential of standardized PV plants (can be determined with [GLAES](https://github.com/FZJ-IEK3-VSA/glaes))
   - theo_wind: Theoretical potential of standardized wind turbines (can be determined with [GLAES](https://github.com/FZJ-IEK3-VSA/glaes))